-Lara lives in Melbourne, Australia, with her husband and three children who are all familiar with their top character strengths and use them in their own lives.
-She is the co-founder of The Strengths Exchange with Professor Lea Waters, a strength-based positive parenting website.
-The site provides a free resources for parents wishing to build a language around strengths.
+Lara lives in Melbourne, Australia, with her husband and three children, who are familiar with their top character strengths and use them in their lives.
+She co-founded The Strengths Exchange with Professor Lea Waters, a strength-based positive parenting website.
+The site provides free resources for parents wishing to build a language around strengths.
 It encourages parents and children to spot strengths in others, too.

-Aside from her family, one of Lara's main passions is football (soccer).
-She is a player and supporter who regularly attends A-League games.
-She writes about positive youth football development and her articles and blogs can be found on the Player Development Project website.
+Aside from her family, one of Lara's main passions is football.
+She enjoys playing Futsal with her family.
+She writes about positive youth football development, and her articles and blogs can be found on the Player Development Project website.

 Teaching at the University of Melbourne.
 Guest Lecturer on the Master of Applied Positive Psychology and Master of Applied Psychology.
 Co-development and delivery of Performance, Potential, and Development.
 Tutor and Guest Lecturer on Wellbeing, Motivation and Performance.

 Associate Lecturer at La Trobe University.
 Development and delivery of Positive Psychology an undergraduate subject.

 Teaching Associate at Monash University on the Master of Management.
 Teacher